codebar/manual/_posts/2015-02-05-organiser-guide.md

 Encourage them to come to any social events following the workshop.
 Usually people don't get that much time to interact at the events and this enables them to expand their tech social circle, find out about opportunities and meet like-minded people.

+Make sure to send a thank you tweet/instagram ETC to the host, with a photo from the workshop attached.

 ## Dealing with problems

 Part of your job as organiser is to make sure that everyone feels welcome and comfortable.
 This might occasionally mean that you have to deal with small issues or potentially ban people from attending future codebar events.